golota60/ultimate-webpack-config/README.md

-## Ultimate webpack setup
+# Ultimate webpack setup

 This is the entry point for bootstrapping all my react applications.
 I always swap a few things, depending on which tooling I want to use, but generally it all comes down to modifying this repo.
 I try to keep this up to date.

 What you get by using this setup:
-- [x] .scss/.css Hot reloading and source maps
+- ✅ .scss/.css Hot reloading and source maps
-- [x] .js/.ts/.jsx/.tsx Hot reloading and source maps
+- ✅ .js/.ts/.jsx/.tsx Hot reloading and source maps
-- [x] Zero runtime CSS thanks to Linaria
+- ✅ Zero runtime CSS thanks to Linaria
-- [x] Fast compile times thanks to yarn
+- ✅ Fast compile times thanks to yarn
-- [x] Less webpack headaches
+- ✅ Less webpack headaches

 If you want to use it too, here are the things that it uses: